marc-farssac-bts/intro-to-git/README.md

 I am making this change and adding it to the same commit

-## Getting Started with repositories
+## Getting Started with repositories from Webstorm

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.